GertMadsen/DeathCauses/README.md

 From 1999 to 2016, California has the highest increase in deaths with a 11038 increase in deaths caused by 'Alzheimer's disease'

-* **OBS:** *When creating a plot it should be displayed in a new window and the program execution will halt until this window is closed.*
+* **OBS:** *When creating the plot it should be displayed in a new window and the program execution will halt until this window is closed.*

 ### The CSV file should be downloaded to the 'csv' folder.

-### Plotting images should be created in .png format and found in the 'plots' folder as:
+### A plotting image should be created in .png format and found in the 'plots' folder as:
 * 'Annual_death_increase_for_Alzheimer's disease_in_California.png'.
-* 'Annual_death_increase_for_All causes_in_Rhode Island.png'

 ### Group members: Lene, Mikkel H, Devran & Gert.